elm-fluent/elm-fluent/README.rst

         :alt: Documentation Status

-`Fluent <https://projectfluent.org/>`_ i18n solution for Elm
+elm-fluent is a `Fluent <https://projectfluent.org/>`_ implementation for Elm.

-Fluent is a next-generation translation/localization solution, designed by the folks at Mozilla, and extracted from their l20n solution to be a re-usable specification.
+Fluent is a next-generation translation/localization solution, designed by the folks at Mozilla, based on many years of experience with localizing into a large number of different languages.
+Mozilla have extracted parts of their 'l20n' solution (used by apps like Firefox and Thunderbird) into a re-usable specification designed specifically for the web.

 elm-fluent is a full implementation of this specification for Elm.
-It operates as a command line tool that compiles ``.ftl`` files to Elm files.
+It operates as a command line tool that compiles ``.ftl`` files to ``.elm`` files.
 The result is that each message becomes a function that will generate a translated string (or HTML fragment) for a given locale and an optional set of strongly typed parameters (string, dates or numbers).

 Dates and numbers can also be passed with formatting parameters supplied - for example, to attach a currency to a number, so that it can be correctly formatted